 “We’re working to come up with solutions that will address several different customer perceptions of the vibration at idle.
 While it is annoying to some, it is not noticed by most, and it does not represent a detriment to the safety or reliability of the vehicle.”

 The emphasized part feels like a sly way of rolling your eyes at the people complaining about this issue.
-Still, Honda went on to release a series of videos to address the problem.
+Still, Honda went on to release a series of videos1 to address the problem.

 CR-V Vibration Issue

-The first Honda video starts with a pat on their own back for improved fuel economy, but it goes on to say that they’re aware of the issue and performing testing.
+The first Honda video1 starts with a pat on their own back for improved fuel economy, but it goes on to say that they’re aware of the issue and performing testing.

 While the video doesn’t provide any additional information or a solution, it’s quite nice to see an automaker say “we’re working on it,” rather than just ignorning it.